-Cederberg Municipality conducts and plans its business on the basis of a going concern.
-The municipality's strategic intention is to broaden its tax base through proper economic development.
-The municipality also aspires to align its resources in the most effective, efficient and economical way in order to enhance basic service delivery.
+Cederberg Municipality conducts and plans its business based on a going concern.
+The Municipality's strategic intention is to broaden its tax base through proper economic development.
+The Municipality also aspires to align its resources in the most effective, efficient and economical way in order to enhance basic service delivery.

-With the above strategic intentions, Cederberg Municipality intends to accomplish the following budget/resource criteria:
+With the above strategic intentions, Cederberg Municipality intends to accomplish the following budget/ resource criteria: